 Swamp cypress tree (Taxodium Distichum) Good autumn colour.

-Swamp Cypress-A deciduous or semi evergreen coniferous tree of conical habit valued largely for the brilliance of their autumn colour.
-Well suited as specimens.
-For moisture retentive, acidic soil in full or part shade.
+Swamp Cypress-A deciduous or semi evergreen coniferous tree of valued for its brilliant autumn colour.
+It grows well in acidic soil in full or partial shade.

 in 10 years= 6metres - 20 years=12metres-event.hgt = 30 metres